Nursing: Direct Entry Graduate Programs

 GRE scores are not required for our graduate nursing programs at Simmons University.

-Applicants whose first language is not English must submit official English language test scores taken within two years prior to the application deadline.
-These include the TOEFL, Duolingo English Test, Pearson Test of English and IELTS.
-Other English proficiency exams can be considered on a case by case basis.
+If your primary language is not English, you must submit official English language test scores taken within two years before the application deadline.
+These include the TOEFL, Duolingo English Test, Pearson Test of English, and IELTS.
+Other English proficiency exams can be considered on a case-by-case basis.
 This requirement is based on native language, not citizenship.

-This requirement is waived for applicants who have graduated at the bachelor's or master's level from a regionally accredited U.S. institution or a post -secondary institution abroad that is recognized by the Ministry of Education in the host country in English-speaking countries only.
+This requirement is waived if you have graduated at the bachelor's or master's level from a regionally accredited US institution or a post-secondary institution abroad that is recognized by the Ministry of Education in the host country in English-speaking countries only.

 Information about the Duolingo English Test can be found by visiting their website.